Go to Bottom

 million plus viewers per week (plus an extra few hundred thousand for the

-same-week repeats), making it an undisputable success.
+same-week repeats), making it an undisputable success in its first season.
 Of course critics, and

-reactionaries on all sides, are quick to point out what's "wrong" with the
+reactionaries on all sides, were quick to point out what's "wrong" with the

 series.
 But, though a bit rough in spots, and sometimes obvious, it's also